Suigip/Suigip.github.io/README.md

-# Suigip.github.io
+# suigip.github.io
-### This is my Art 74 portfolio website.
-I am a sudent at San Jose State University
+### I am a sudent at San Jose State University.
+This is my Art 74 portfolio website.